Sarah Lozanova

 ● High energy efficiency

-Advances in lithium-ion battery technology has allowed vehicle range to also increase due to greater energy density.
+Advances in lithium-ion battery technology have allowed vehicle range to also increase due to greater energy density.
 Now, numerous EVs on the market have ranges over 300 miles on a full charge, including the BMW i4, Kia EV6, Hyundai Ioniq 5 Long Range AWD, and Tesla Model 3 Long Range.
-Other models have moderate ranges, such as the Chevy Bolt at 259 miles Some automakers have models with much smaller ranges, like the Nissan Leaf with a range of up to 149 miles.
+Other models have moderate ranges, such as the Chevy Bolt at 259 miles.
+Some automakers have models with much smaller ranges, like the Nissan Leaf with a range of up to 149 miles.

 Some EVs even have bidirectional charging abilities.
 This means that energy from the EV battery can power other loads.
 With this application, an EV can help power a home, business, the power grid, another EV, or specific loads.
-However, when an EV battery supplies power for other uses, it may reduce its driving range.
+However, when an EV battery pack supplies power for other uses, it may reduce its driving range.

-Maintain Certain Charging Levels
+Maintain Certain EV Battery Charge Levels

 Avoid Regularly Using DC Fast Charging Stations